Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 - Transshipment costs.
 The costs of loading and unloading passengers or freight, mostly related to labor and energy.

 Activities in transport terminals represent not just the transit of passengers and freight but constitute an important economic activity.
 Employment in various terminal operations represents an advantage to the local economy.
 Dockers, baggage handlers, crane operators, and air traffic controllers are an example of jobs generated directly by terminals.
-In addition, there is a wide range of ancillary activities that are linked to transportation activities at the terminals.
-These include the actual carriers (airlines, shipping lines) and intermediate agents (customs brokers, freight forwarders) required to carry out transport operations at the terminal.
+In addition, a wide range of ancillary activities are linked to transportation activities at the terminals.
+These include the carriers (airlines, shipping lines) and intermediate agents (customs brokers, freight forwarders) required to carry out transport operations at the terminal.
 It is no accident that nodes that include a major airport, port, or rail terminal are also important economic poles.
-Terminals and their related activities are increasingly seen as agents of added value within supply chains.
+Terminals and related activities are increasingly seen as agents of added value within supply chains.

 Related Topics